 This section describes the process to configure and build Unity applications targeted at Android platforms.

 During the build process, Unity projects with VR support enabled are packaged with an automatically-generated manifest which is configured to meet our requirements (landscape orientation, vr_only, et cetera).
 All other values, such as Entitlement Check settings, are not modified.
 Do not add the

-To build an application for submission to the Oculus Store, you must build a custom manifest using the Oculus Utilities for Unity.
-See Building Mobile Apps for Submission to the Oculus Store for details.
+To build an application for submission to the Oculus Store, you must build a custom manifest using the Oculus Integration.

 From the File menu, select Build Settings….
 Select Android as the platform.
 Set Texture Compression to ASTC.